-.
-An dy used small squares to make each figure shown in the pattern below.
-Figure 1 Figure 2 Figure 3 Figure 4 a) If the pattern continues in the same way, how many small squares will be in Figure 4? b) Build the pattern with tiles or make drawings above or on grid paper to show or describe how the pattern grows. c) If the pattern continues, how many small squares will be in Figure 10? d) How could you find the number of small squares in any figure number in this pattern?
-Write an expression to find the number of squares in Figure n . e) Andy used 54 small squares to make a figure in this pattern.
-What was the figure number?
-Show or explain how you found your answer.
+1. Andy used small squares to make each of the figures shown in the pattern below.
+Figure 1 Figure 2 Figure 3 Figure 4 a) If the pattern cont tinues in the same way, h ow many small squa res will be in Figure 4? b) Build the pattern with tiles, or make drawings above or on grid paper, to show or describe he the pattern grows. c) If the pattern continues, how many small squares will be in Figure 10? d) nd the number of small s I the number of squares in number in this pattern?
+Write an e) all squares to make a figu ou found your answer. ure in this pattern.
+W hat was the figure number?
+Show